 With nearly 3,900 titles and more than 2.3 million total pages dedicated to indigenous American life and law, this library includes an expansive archive of treaties, federal statutes and regulations, federal case law, tribal codes, constitutions, and jurisprudence This library also features rare compilations edited by Felix S. Cohen.
 (Formerly called American Indian Law Collection.)

-Full text of selections from the bibliographies, The Plains and Rockies: A Critical Bibliography of Exploration, Adventure, and Travel in the American West, 1800-1865 in the American West, 1800-1865 and The Trail West: A Bibliography-Index to Western.
+Selections from the bibliographies, The Plains and Rockies: A Critical Bibliography of Exploration, Adventure, and Travel in the American West, 1800-1865 in the American West, 1800-1865 and The Trail West: A Bibliography-Index to Western.

 The Sanborn Fire Insurance Maps are a valuable resource for genealogists, historians, urban planners, teachers or anyone with a personal connection to a community, street or building.
 The maps depict more than 12,000 American towns and cities.
 They show the size, shape and construction materials of dwellings, commercial buildings, factories and other structures.
 They indicate both the names and width of streets, and show property boundaries and how individual buildings were used.
 House and block numbers are identified.
 They also show the location of water mains, fire alarm boxes and fire hydrants.